 Be sure to gather your leaves/props ahead of time.
 The sooner you add them to the freshly applied ink, the more crisp your images will appear.
 Work quickly once you’ve applied the ink!

-One other note: I would definitely recommend experimenting first before trying this with a group.
+One other note: If you’re considering this activity for a summer party or gathering, I would definitely recommend experimenting first before trying this with a group.
 You’ll want to figure out the best places to work as far as low-light and sun-light are concerned.
 Also, different fabrics will accept the dye in different ways.
 For example, our dishcloths were starched and when I first brushed on the ink it didn’t soak in well, so I had to use a spray bottle to dampen the cloth first, and then apply the ink.

 I think that’s it as far as notes go.
 Please let me know if you have any questions.
 And if you try this project, I’d love to hear!